Vancomycin continuous infusion (for patients aged ≥16 years)

 General points

-• These guidelines do not apply to patients in Renal Units, on haemodialysis or on haemofiltration.
+• This guideline does not apply to patients in Renal Units, on haemodialysis or on haemofiltration.

 • Contra-indications: hypersensitivity